 An injury lawyer specialises in helping people after they’ve been injured in an accident.
 This means they often work with claimants who are feeling anxious about their recovery and finances.

 While other lawyers and solicitors also deal with people at times of need and vulnerability, a personal injury lawyer has the experience of helping people get access to the medical and care services they need.

-You should avoid starting your claim with a company that has cold called you, or sent you an email or text out of the blue.
+You should avoid starting your claim with a company that has cold called you or sent you an email or text out of the blue.

-Some solicitors might try to pressure you into claiming with them – this is totally unacceptable, and you should never be lured into starting a claim with some type of gift or offer.
+Some solicitors might try to pressure you into claiming with them – this is totally unacceptable, and you should never be lured into starting a claim by some type of gift or offer.
 If this happens, we’d recommend looking for a solicitor elsewhere.

-There are several professional accreditations that can help you identify whether your personal injury lawyer is trustworthy and reputable:
+There are several professional accreditations that can help you identify whether your personal injury lawyer is experienced, trustworthy and reputable:

 The Law Society is the biggest organisation overseeing the work of personal injury lawyers in England and Wales (there are separate organisations for Scotland and Northern Ireland).
 The Law Society only provides accreditation to lawyers who uphold high standards of service and care.

 The presence of either of these two logos show that the injury lawyers in question have been accredited by The Law Society and provide an excellent service in their chosen field.